 Schools across the UK have had their minds opened to the subtle ideologies contained in children’s literature, encouraging a more critical perspective.

-Since 2016, Dr Ann Alston, a Senior Lecturer in UWE Bristol’s Faculty of Arts, Creative Industries, and Education, has worked with education experts across South Wales and South East England to show the importance of questioning how children’s books portray race, domestic life and identity.
+Since 2016, Dr Ann Alston, a Senior Lecturer in UWE Bristol’s College of Arts, Technology and Environment, has worked with education experts across South Wales and South East England to show the importance of questioning how children’s books portray race, domestic life and identity.

 Dr Alston’s research has revealed that, for more than 200 years, picture books and young adult fiction have carried a subtle ideological power.
 One of the most striking findings was the prevalence of outmoded ideas of domesticity, with portrayals of the “good mother” as homemaker versus the implicitly sexualised “bad mother”.